steawinfdox-png/isro-launch-analysis/README.md

 - Python; data visualization; data loading/analysis

 If you'd like, tell me any proposed changes or ideas you want me to add to the program, and I'll get back to you asap! :)

+Resources used
+- JupyterLab
+- Python
+- OpenAI